|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Get your Class D and other specialty extinguishers from Safety Emporium.

 The heat that a chemical reaction gives off can quickly heat the surrounding area (or rest of the chemicals in the container) to very high temperature.
 As temperature increases, the rate of chemical reactions generally increase as well.
-Thus, once an exothermic reaction begins, it can quickly "run away" -- accelerating its rate because of the heat produced.
+Thus, once an exothermic reaction begins, it can quickly "run away" - accelerating its rate because of the heat produced.
 This can be especially dangerous if the material reaches its flash point or autoignition temperature, at which point a fire or explosion could occur.
 Therefore, always conduct a thorough risk assessment before performing (and especially before scaling up) an exothermic reaction.

 See also: autoignition temperature, flash point, oxidation.